-Should a student decide to leave his/her current thesis lab at any point for any reason, he/she must immediately meet with The Graduate Program Contact person to discuss the implications.
+Should a student decide to leave his/her current thesis lab at any point for any reason, he/she must immediately meet with Faheem Bhuiya to discuss the implications.
 A mandatory meeting with the Graduate College, and ISSS if the student is an international student, will be scheduled to fully understand the student's options.